Viimpt/viimpt.github.io/about.md

 permalink: /about/
 ---

-Some information about you!

-### More Information

-We are aiming
+We are aiming to develop a novel, and transparent voting system, Viimpt.